 - This prohibition against retaliatory conduct applies regardless of the merits of the initial complaint.

-- Any individual who becomes aware of conduct that he/she believes may constitute retaliatory action must promptly notify the Executive Director of Equal Opportunity.
+- Any individual who becomes aware of conduct that he/she believes may constitute retaliatory action must promptly notify the Institutional Equity and Compliance Director or designee.
 Failure to report is a violation of this policy.
 The obligation to report exists regardless of whether the individual is directly involved in the conduct and regardless of whether the conduct involves students, employees or visitors.

 Human Resources Center